 Pass the Uniform CPA Exam

-The Four CPA Exam Sections
+The Three Core Exam Sections

 Auditing and Attestation (AUD)

-The Auditing and Attestation (AUD) section of the Uniform CPA Examination (the Exam) tests the essential knowledge and skills a newly licensed CPA must demonstrate when performing audit engagements, attestation engagements, or accounting and review service engagements.
+The Auditing and Attestation (AUD) section of the Uniform CPA Examination (the Exam) tests the essential knowledge and skills a newly licensed CPA must demonstrate when performing audit engagements, attestation engagements or accounting and review service engagements.

 Newly licensed CPAs are required to: